cxandy/S3-Amysynth/README.md

 is edited live: patterns, patches, envelopes, filters, LFOs and FM operator graphs change while the music keeps running.

-Everything is synthesized on the chip: nothing is precomputed and nothing streams down from the host - the USB link carries the finished mix out.
+Everything is synthesized on the chip: nothing is precomputed and nothing streams down from the host - the USB carries the finished mix out by reading the output buffer.

 > USB audio is the active output today: most S3 dev boards have a second
 > USB port, so audio and the serial diagnostics run side by side during